TI-Toolkit/tivars_lib_py/README.md

 ### Tokenization

 Functions to decode and encode strings into tokens can be found in `tivars.tokenizer`.
-Support currently exists for all models in the 82/83/84 series as well as the TI-73; PR's concerning the sheets themselves should be directed upstream to [TI-Toolkit/tokens](https://github.com/TI-Toolkit/tokens).
+These functions utilize the [TI-Toolkit token sheets](https://github.com/TI-Toolkit/tokens), which are kept as a submodule in `tivars.tokens`.
+Support currently exists for all models in the 82/83/84 series; PR's concerning the sheets themselves should be directed upstream.

 > [!IMPORTANT]
 > In contrast to some other tokenizers like SourceCoder, tokenization does _not_ depend on whether the content appears inside a BASIC string literal.
 Text is always assigned to the _longest_ permissible token.